-If you’re with me and plan to set some New Year’s Resolutions of your own in 2020, here are some tips to help you stay on track.
+If you’re with me and plan to set some New Year’s Resolutions of your own, here are some tips to help you stay on track.

 And, last word, if you are putting a list of New Year’s Resolutions together, make sure at the very top of your list is “Be Kind To Yourself”.